rlk/site/courses/csc3102/topic8.md

 # Graphs

-Reading: Chapter 13 of Coodrich et al.
+C++ Reading: Chapter 13 of Goodrich
+Java Reading: Chapter 14 of Goodrich

 A graph $G$ is a collection $V$ of *vertices* with a collection $E$ of vertex pairs known as *edges*.
 Here *collection* is used instead of *set* to admit multiples.